Mukeshupreti/reactLearnings/Learning.md

 ------------------------------------------------------

-why react is fast because it work on virtual dom not on the real dom ( so if anything updated on virtual dom it will update that field only in real dom.
+why react is fast because it work on virtual dom not on the real dom and one way data binding ( so if anything updated on virtual dom it will update that field only in real dom.

 Chepter 2.